maldwg/maldwg/README.md

 ### Hi there 👋

-I am Max a Software Engineer, interested in all kinds of technical stuff like
+I am Max, a Software Engineer interested in all kinds of technical stuff like
 - Containerization
 - Secure Software Engineering
 - DevOps